Taiko2k/Tauon/README.md

   - Open Icecast/Shoutcast streams from URL.
 Record streams with automatic tagging and splitting.
   - Outbound radio broadcasting.
 Streams playlist in background without affecting local playback.

-### What makes this project different? :lemon: :zap:
+### What makes this player different? :lemon: :zap:

 I started this project because I was unsatisfied with existing music players, especially ones avaliable for linux.
 You may find this program different in the following design choices: